songmingping/songmingping.github.io/content/project/Pet_grooming_booking/index.md

 ---
-title: Pet grooming booking site
-summary: This is a software engineering project, in this project, I use java, springboot, svm, js and other common networking technologies.
-A pet grooming appointment system is designed and constructed.
+title: Web Scraping & Sentiment analysis
+summary: In this project, I climb from http://quotes.toscrape.com/ get data and the data including emotion, meaning and so on were analyzed
 tags:
-  - Computer network
   - Data analysis
-date: '2022-10-27T00:00:00Z'
+date: '2023-10-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''